kvz/bash3boilerplate/README.md

 ### Coding style

 1. Use two spaces for tabs.
 1. Use long options (`logger --priority` vs `logger -p`).
-If you are on cli, abbreviations make sense for efficiency.
+If you are on the CLI, abbreviations make sense for efficiency.
 Nevertheless, when you are writing reusable scripts, a few extra keystrokes will pay off in readability and avoid ventures into man pages in the future, either by you or your collaborators.
 Similarly, we prefer `set -o nounset` over `set -u`.
 1. Use a single equal sign when checking `if [ "${NAME}" = "Kevin" ]`; double or triple signs are not needed.

 ### Safety and Portability